 Objectives / Purpose

-This document describes all the Software quality related aspects during the development of the STRX RFE FW and RFE GUI project.
+This document describes all the Software quality related aspects during the development of the STRX RFE FW project.
 It presents the quality organization interaction with project team, its role and responsibilities within the projects, specific quality assurance activities, the quality goals and metrics, peer review activities.
 This document describes project specific quality assurance process not documented into AMP SW Quality Assurance Procedure [3].

 Scope

-This Software Quality Assurance document is applicable for RFE FW and RFE GUI project.
+This Software Quality Assurance document is applicable for RFE FW project.

 RFE FW is classified as Class A , whereas RFE GUI is classified as Class C.